iii-org/deploy-devops/README.md

 >   ```
 >
 > * After executing this command, it takes about 5 to 10 minutes to build the cluster.
 > * Rancher Web UI will automatically refresh to use the new SSL certificate.
-You could need to login again.
-After the iiidevops-k8s cluster is activated, you can get kubeconfig file.
+You may need to login again.
+After the iiidevops-k8s cluster is activated, you can get the kubeconfig file.
 >

 ## Get iiidevops-k8s Kubeconfig File